War of the Sixth Coalition: Peninsular War

 While events unfolded in the East, the Peninsular War in Iberia continued to be Napoleon's "Spanish ulcer" tying down hundreds of thousands of French soldiers.
-In 1813, Arthur Wellesley, Duke of Wellington, finally broke the French power in Spain and forced the French to retreat.
+In 1813, Arthur Wellesley, 1st Duke of Wellington, finally broke the French power in Spain and forced the French to retreat.
 In a strategic move, Wellington planned to move his supply base from Lisbon to Santander.
 The Anglo-Portuguese forces swept northwards in late May and seized Burgos; they then outflanked the French army, forcing Joseph Bonaparte into the valley of the River Zadorra.
 At the Battle of Vitoria, 21 June, the 65,000 French under Joseph were routed by 53,000 British, 27,000 Portuguese and 19,000 Spaniards.
-Wellington pursued and dislodged the French from San Sebastián, which was sacked and burnt.
+Wellington pursued and dislodged the French from San Sebastián, which was sacked and burnt after a siege.

 The allies chased the retreating French, reaching the Pyrenees in early July.
 Marshal Soult was given command of the French forces and began a counter-offensive, dealing the allied generals two sharp defeats at the Battle of Maya and the Battle of Roncesvalles.
 Yet, he was put again onto the defensive by the British army and its Portuguese allies, lost momentum, and finally fled after the allied victory at the Battle of Sorauren (28 and 30 July).

 In the Battle of the Pyrenees Wellington fought far from his supply line but won with a mixture of manoeuvre, shock and persistent hounding of the French forces.

 On 7 October, after Wellington received news of the reopening of hostilities in Germany, the Coalition allies finally crossed into France, fording the Bidasoa river.
 On 11 December, a beleaguered and desperate Napoleon agreed to a separate peace with Spain under the Treaty of Valençay, under which he would release and recognize Ferdinand VII as King of Spain in exchange for a complete cessation of hostilities.
 But the Spanish had no intention of trusting Napoleon, and the fighting continued on into France.